-Section A of the LNAT is a multiple choice exam.
+Section A of the LNAT is made up of multiple choice questions.
 It ‘s basically a comprehension test with 12 passages.

-Each one has three or four associated questions, and there are 42 questions in total.
+Each passage has three or four associated multiple choice questions, and there are 42 questions in total.

 The LNAT multiple choice section has a 95-minute time limit.

 Contrary to what you might think, the exam isn’t focused on seeing how fast you can answer the questions given, it’s designed to give those taking it enough time to reflect on the possibilities surrounding them.